xpavlic4/book-extracts/sports/golf/on the mark golf podcast.md

+# Shawn Clement
+* binocular vision from behind the ball is natural way to estimate for a person, the view from the side is skewed

 # Hally Leadbetter
 * let golf find young people, do not force them into golf
 * warmup is to warmup, not to get stressed how others hit it on the range